St Patrick's Pontifical University, Maynooth: Aspal

 Aspal (called and sent) is a collaboration between the Pontifical University and the Adult Faith Development Team in the Diocese of Ossory, and based in St. Kieran's College, Kilkenny, to provide a digital platform for faith formation, launched in 2021.
 It is supported by the Benefact Trust, and provides a number of free and paid courses online and via a mobile phone app.
 Aimed at both groups and individuals Aspal provides courses in Parish Administration, Ministers of the Word and Eucharist, and pathways to ministry.

 Annual events

 The graduation ceremony for the conferral of Pontifical University degrees normally takes place on the first Saturday after the October Reading Week each year in the college chapel.

 One of the major events in the college calendar is the annual Christmas carol service in the college chapel.
 Started in 1969, this is a now a joint event between the two universities and seminary.

 Every year open days are held in conjunction with Maynooth University, when students can view the facilities of the common campus, student services and see what courses are available at both institutions.

 Public lectures

-The college hosts a number of public lectures, often with international speakers invited, The Michael Devlin Lecture, The Trocaire Lecture (in association with Trocaire), The Newman Lecture (in association with NUIM and An Foras Feasa), Thomas Gilmartin Lecture and The Corish Lecture.
+The college hosts a number of public lectures, often with international speakers invited, The Michael Devlin Lecture, The Trocaire Lecture (in association with Trocaire), The Newman Lecture (after John Henry Newman; in association with NUIM and An Foras Feasa), Thomas Gilmartin Lecture, and The Corish Lecture.